GET IN TOUCH

 Penalties and Interest

 Understanding the cost of delinquency helps taxpayers recognize the financial benefit of timely compliance.
-Penalties and interest accumulate quickly, increasing the required amount to secure payment and lien release.
+Penalties and interest accumulate quickly, increasing the amount required to secure payment and release the lien.

 Late Filing Penalty